 In addition Peterhouse continues to offer the option of a more formal sitting every evening.
 Formal Hall is a three course, candle-lit dinner with waiter service.
 Popular and inexpensive, Formal Hall is an ideal opportunity for students to spend time with their friends and invite guests from other colleges.
 Occasional Super Halls are also arranged to test the Kitchens' culinary skills!

 What does it cost?

-Graduates pay a fixed charge of £133.70 per term as their contribution towards kitchen overheads; thereafter they pay per meal at roughly cost price.
-A self-service lunch or supper might cost of the order of £5, depending on choice, while the price of Formal Hall is currently just £6.50.
+Graduates pay a fixed charge of £137.04 per term as their contribution towards kitchen overheads; thereafter they pay per meal at roughly cost price.
+A self-service lunch or supper might cost of the order of £6, depending on choice, while the price of Formal Hall is currently around £6.50.